SK53/indicia-docs/developing/reporting/tutorial-writing-a-report/permissions.rst

 regarding which records can be viewed.
 So, the report will allow a client website to view any record in the system, obviously not good.
 We need to implement a way of letting Indicia control the report to filter the records returned by website ID.
-Before going any further, its a good idea to set up a new Indicia Forms page on your Drupal website which uses this report as its source, leaving all the other settings to their default values.
+Before going any further, it's a good idea to set up a new Indicia Forms page on your Drupal website which uses this report as its source, leaving all the other settings to their default values.
 Give the report page a title and add it to the Drupal primary links menu so you can easily find